Esri/calcite-base/README.md

 # Calcite Base

-The calcite-base repository holds the variables and mixins used in Calcite Web.
-This includes resources regarding:
+The calcite-base repository holds the tailwind configuration used to build calcite-components.

-- motion (easing functions, transitions)
-- type (font stacks, sizing, spacing mixins)
-- reponsive design (breakpoints, respond-to mixins)
-- utilities (clearfix, show/hide, etc)
-- shadow (defined levels of depth)
-- spacing (standardized vertical/horizontal spacing units)

 ## Install